prody/ProDy/doc/tutorial.rst

 Writing PDB files
 -------------------------------------------------------------------------------

-PDB files can be written using the :func:`~prody.proteins.writePDB` function.
+PDB files can be written using the :func:`~.writePDB` function.
 The function accepts objects containing or referring to atomic data.

 Writing selected atoms: